-An architectural drawing is a technical drawing that visually communicates how a building and/or its elements will function and appear when built.
+An architectural drawing whether produced by hand or digitally, is a technical drawing that visually communicates how a building and/or its elements will function and appear when built.

 Architects and designers produce these drawings when designing and developing an architectural project into a meaningful proposal.

 They have many uses and purposes that include; communication, presentation, information, instruction and record, all of which are required at set stages during a building procurement.

 There are many types of architectural drawings that are required during the process of designing, developing, and constructing a building, some are used at specific times and stages, and others such as the floor and site plans are continuously evolved and adapted as the project develops.